-Younger parishioners (aged eight and above) as well as adults assist the clergy in conducting worship during the school year.
+Younger parishioners (aged eight and above) assist the clergy in conducting worship during the school year.
 From lighting candles, to carrying the processional cross, and helping to prepare the altar.
 Our acolytes are a source of pride and joy.
-It is also a great way for children and youth to be part of our worship service and connect with the St. Mary’s community.
+It is also a great way for children and youth to be part of our worship service and connect with the Saint Mary’s community.
 Youth may also earn community service hours.
 Acolytes usually serve once a month and have the Summer off.

 Coordinator: Tricia Wheeler